-8.2.6.1.
-Internship, Mini-Project, Technical Seminar, Project seminar, Project and Activity Oriented courses.
+8.3 Internship, Mini-Project, Technical Seminar, Project seminar, Project and Activity Oriented courses.

-There shall be an internship, which the student shall carryout immediately after Second year second semester examinations and pursue it during summer vacation for a duration of about four weeks.
+8.3.1 There shall be an internship, which the student shall carryout immediately after Second year second semester examinations and pursue it during summer vacation for a duration of about four weeks.
 The Work carried out during Internship shall be submitted in the form of a report, and a presentation of the same shall be made before a committee, which evaluates it for 100 marks.
-The committee shall consist of Head of the Department or his nominee, the supervisor allocated for the internship, and two Professors / Assoc-Professors of the department.
+The committee shall consist of Head of the Department or his nominee, the supervisor allocated for the internship, one senior faculty of the department.
 There shall be only CIE for 100 marks for internship and shall be evaluated during third year first semester.
-There shall be no SEE for Internship.